Can a Bailiff clamp my car?

 Can I issue a claim in the County Court instead?

 Cut I cut off the wheel clamp?

 Commentary from Bailiff Advice Online

-If you have any queries about a vehicle that may have been ‘clamped’ or about a vehicle that has been taken by a bailiff, you can email a question to us using our popular Question page.
+If you have any queries about a vehicle that may have been ‘clamped’ or about a vehicle that has been taken by a bailiff, you can email a question to us using our popular online Enquiry Form.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.